 He has published over 100 peer-reviewed articles on a wide range of health behaviours including screening, alcohol consumption, medication adherence and physical activity, especially walking.
 His work has been supported by funding bodies including MRC and NIHR (several different funding streams).
 He is Co-Editor (with Prof Alison Wearden) of the 'British Journal of Health Psychology', and a Fellow of the European Health Psychology Society.

-Dr Joanna Goldthorpe: Research Associate
+Dr Joanna Goldthorpe: Research Fellow

 Joanna has worked in social and health services research since 2004, having held previous roles at Birkbeck College, University of London and the Centre for Public Health Research at the University of Chester.